Which Of The Following Best Describes Managerial Ethics

 Several core principles form the foundation of ethical management:

 1. Integrity Integrity means being honest and consistent in one's actions and words.
 Managers with integrity do what they say they will do, stand by their commitments, and maintain strong moral principles even under pressure.
-This principle builds trust among team members and establishes credibility for the manager The details matter here..
+This principle builds trust among team members and establishes credibility for the manager Simple, but easy to overlook..

 2. Fairness Fair treatment involves making decisions based on objective criteria rather than personal biases or favoritism.
-Ethical managers see to it that all employees have equal opportunities for growth, recognition, and advancement.
+Ethical managers confirm that all employees have equal opportunities for growth, recognition, and advancement.
 They address conflicts impartially and reward performance consistently.

 3. Respect Respect for others involves acknowledging the dignity, rights, and perspectives of every individual in the organization.
 This includes listening to employee concerns, valuing diverse opinions, and creating an inclusive work environment where everyone feels appreciated.